-ENGL-361PM Advanced Creative Writing Topics: 'Poetry and Image: Formations of Identity'

-Not Scheduled for This Year.
-Credits: 4

-With an emphasis on producing creative texts, the course will examine the parallel and often overlapping impulses of poetry and image-making (photography, painting, and other visual arts).
-We will explore concepts of identity through the work of artists such as Alice Neel, Mikalene Thomas, Claude Cahun, Cindy Sherman, Kehinde Wiley, Glenn Ligon, Catherine Opie, Kara Walker, Diane Arbus, Vivian Maier, and Nan Goldin.
-Writers will include Ocean Vuong, Danez Smith, Sherwin Bitsui, Robert Seydel, Ari Banias, Safia Elhillo, Gloria Anzaldua, Morgan Parker, Layli Longsoldier, Judy Grahn, Audre Lorde, Ronaldo Wilson, Shane McCrae, Adrienne Rich, David Wojnarowisz, Eileen Myles, and others.

-Crosslisted as: GNDST-333PM

-Applies to requirement(s): Meets No Distrib.
-Rqmt; Multicultural Perspectives

-Other Attribute(s): Writing-Intensive

-The department

-Prereq: A 200-level creative writing course.

-ENGL-361SW Advanced Creative Writing Topics: 'Screenwriting'

-Fall.
-Credits: 4

-The screenplay is a unique and ephemeral form that exists as a blueprint for something else: a finished film.
+ENGL-361SW Advanced Creative Writing Topics: 'Screenwriting' Fall.
+Credits: 4 The screenplay is a unique and ephemeral form that exists as a blueprint for something else: a finished film.
 How do you convey on the page a story that will take shape within an audio-visual medium?
 The screenwriter must have an understanding of both the language of narrative film as well as the general shape and mechanics of film stories.
 This advanced course will cover dialogue, characterization, plot, story arc, genre, and cinematic structure.
 We will analyze scenes from fictional narrative films - both short and feature length - and read the scripts that accompany these films.
 By the end of this course, each student will have written two original short films.
 In workshop style, the class will serve as practice audience for table readings of drafts and writing exercises.

-Crosslisted as: FMT-340SW

-Applies to requirement(s): Humanities

-E. Montague

-Restrictions: Course limited to sophomores, juniors and seniors

-Instructor permission required.
+Crosslisted as: FMT-340SW Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive E. Montague, F. Telegrafi Restrictions: Course limited to sophomores, juniors and seniors Instructor permission required.

-Prereg: 8 credits in Film, Media, Theater.
+Prereq: 8 credits in Film, Media, Theater.

 Advisory: Preference will be given to majors.
 Application and permission of instructor required.

+ENGL-361TR Advanced Creative Writing Topics: 'Introduction to Literary Translation'

+Spring.
+Credits: 4

-Application is found on the FMT department website.
-ENGL-361TR Advanced Creative Writing Topics: 'Introduction to Literary Translation' Fall.
-Credits: 4 This creative writing course explores literary translation as a transformative and political practice.
+This creative writing course explores literary translation as a transformative and political practice.
 Throughout short writing experiments, collaborations, workshops, and a final project, we will work with a range of genres and forms in order to grasp the stakes and possibilities of translation across cultures, mediums, historical epochs, and literary styles.
 Reading texts by Katrina Dodson, John Keene, Don Mee Choi, and Alejandro Zambra, among others, we will build an expansive vocabulary for discussing our translation projects while keeping in mind questions of context and power.
 Basic skills in any second language are required.

 Applies to requirement(s): Meets No Distrib.
-Rqmt; Multicultural Perspectives Other Attribute(s): Writing-Intensive L. de Lima Prereq: Some knowledge of a foreign language required.
-ENGL-378 Another World Is Possible: Writing Utopias Not Scheduled for This Year.
-Credits: 4 How and why do narrative artists envision whole new worlds?
-What is the role of fantasy in social change?
-How can we make art about social change in the middle of a global crisis?
-In this course we will investigate contemporary utopian fictions and their historical antecedents as models for our own utopian writing.
-We will encounter novels and films from various lineages, including Afrofuturist, anarchist, critical utopian, ecotopian, and feminist.
-Authors we may read include Sir Thomas More, Ursula K. Le Guin, Samuel R. Delany, Ernest Callenbach, Octavia E. Butler, Walidah Imarisha, Carolina De Robertis, and Margaret Kiljoy.
-Interdisciplinary research and collaboration will make up a substantial portion of the work of the course.
-Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive A. Lawlor Prereq: 4 credits in creative writing and either 4 additional credits in English or 4 credits in Gender Studies, Africana Studies, Critical Social Thought, Latina/o Studies, or Environmental Studies.
-Notes: This course is in conversation with ENGL-366 Love, Sex, and Death in the Anthropocene, or Living Through the Age of Climate Change and Other Disasters Intermediate Literature Courses ENGL-211 Shakespeare Fall and Spring.
-Credits: 4 A study of some of Shakespeare's plays emphasizing the poetic and dramatic aspects of his art, with attention to the historical context and close, careful reading of the language.
+Rqmt; Multicultural Perspectives Other Attribute(s): Writing-Intensive

+L. de Lima

+Restrictions: This course is limited to juniors only.

+Prereq: Some knowledge of a foreign language required.

+Intermediate Literature Courses

+ENGL-211 Shakespeare

+Fall and Spring.
+Credits: 4

+A study of some of Shakespeare's plays emphasizing the poetic and dramatic aspects of his art, with attention to the historical context and close, careful reading of the language.
 Eight or nine plays.

+Crosslisted as: FMT-230SK

+Applies to requirement(s): Humanities

+C. Mahaffy

+Restrictions: Course limited to sophomores, juniors and seniors Notes: meets English department legacy pre-1700 requirement

+ENGL-213 The Literature of the Later Middle Ages

+Not Scheduled for This Year.
+Credits: 4

-Crosslisted as: FMT-230SK Applies to requirement(s): Humanities C. Mahaffy Restrictions: Course limited to sophomores, juniors and seniors Notes: meets English department pre-1700 requirement ENGL-213 The Literature of the Later Middle Ages Spring.
-Credits: 4 This course will examine a variety of English works and genres written in the thirteenth through fifteenth centuries.
+This course will examine a variety of English works and genres written in the thirteenth through fifteenth centuries.
 Our concentration will be principally on the Gawain-poet, Chaucer, Langland, Margery Kempe, and Lydgate.
 Most of our readings are in Middle English.

+Applies to requirement(s): Humanities

+Other Attribute(s): Speaking-Intensive, Writing-Intensive

+W. Yu

-Applies to requirement(s): Humanities Other Attribute(s): Speaking-Intensive, Writing-Intensive W. Yu Restrictions: Course limited to sophomores, juniors and seniors Prereq: ENGL-199.
+Restrictions: Course limited to sophomores, juniors and seniors

+Prereg: ENGL-199.